"Chemistry can be a good and bad thing. Chemistry is good when you make love with it. Chemistry is bad when you make crack with it." -Adam Sandler

 In all honesty, studying chemistry is an acquired taste.
 Not all will appreciate this scientific discipline that involves the examination of elements, compounds composed of atoms, molecules and ions.
 The understanding of their composition, structure, properties and behaviours may be one individual's cup of tea and another person's worst nightmare.

 Nevertheless, studying basic chemistry concepts has many advantages due to the fact that it is known as central science since it combines mathematics, physics, biology and medicine.
 The field of chemistry is quite expansive with many different practices that can be studied which cover a lot of interesting topics that will deeply intrigue any science enthusiast.
+You can read more about key chemistry terminology in our dedicated article!

 Without further ado, Superprof will discuss a few of the basic concepts of chemistry such as chemical reactions, the elements, Lewis structure, periodic table and liquids & gases just to name a few.